 Slice bananas crossways ¼” thick and cover the first layer.
 It takes about 1 ½ - 2 bananas per layer.

 Spread frosting over the bananas.
 Repeat with the remaining layers, then frost the sides with the remaining

 frosting.
 Store the cake in the refrigerator.

 My grandmother always said, “Anyone can make this cake.”

 Recipe from Dora Owen (my grandmother)

-My mom’s Alzheimer’s is really progressing.
+Mom’s Alzheimer’s is progressing.
 We feed her most of her meals and do more things for her now.
 She still sleeps most of the day in her recliner in the living room.

-Mom will sometimes answer yes or no to a question but other than that she doesn’t say very much.
-She will smile at us sometimes so I know she understands what we’re saying.
+Mom will sometimes answer yes or no to a question but other than that; she doesn’t say very much.
+She will smile at us sometimes, so I know she understands what we’re saying.
 I decorated the Christmas tree when I was there earlier this month.
-When Dad asked Mom if it was a pretty tree she said “It’s the prettiest one I’ve ever seen”.
-That was a long sentence for her and I have to say it made my day or maybe my year.
+When Dad asked Mom if it was a pretty tree, she said, “It’s the prettiest one I’ve ever seen”.
+That was a long sentence for her; it made my day or maybe my year and also made me cry.
 It sure got my heart.